aws/amazon-chime-sdk-ios/README.md

         ...
     end
     ```
+    If you don't need to use any video features in the application, you can use `AmazonChimeSDKNoVideoCodecs-Bitcode` for bitcode support or `AmazonChimeSDKNoVideoCodecs-No-Bitcode`:
+    ```
+    target 'YourTarget' do
+        pod 'AmazonChimeSDKNoVideoCodecs-Bitcode'
+        ...
+    end
+    ```
 4. (Optional) If you want to use background blur and replacement features, add:
     ```
     target 'YourTarget' do